Looking for some help setting up your TallyFi account and counters? Check out our video setup guide, or visit our Quick

 A. Some venues allow patrons to come and go at any time.
 Each subsequent entrance count towards your daily throughput, which means that if you were selling tickets, the number of tickets sold would no longer match your recorded throughput.
 Putting a device in 're-entry mode' allows you get around this issue - any entrances entered on a device in re-entry mode will not be counted toward the nightly throughput.

 Q. What is "read-only" mode?

 A. Rather than use a cell phone or tablet logged into the TallyFi dashboard, some supervising staff prefer to keep a regular counter on their person throughout their workday to keep an eye on the current live total.
 "Read-only" mode allows them to do so without fear of accidental button presses.
 Any input data will not change the global total.
 You may temporarily see the counts appear on the device, but once the device synchronizes with the server you'll see that those counts have actually been ignored.
 The exception is the 'reset count' function that is accessible via the menu - this continues to work from a read-only device, so the supervising staff can easily start and each day with a return to zero.

 Q. What is "venue total" mode?

 A. With certain complex setups, it makes sense to have the counters display only the venue total (the combination of all areas that add to the venue capacity - these areas are displayed in the settings pane without parenthesis).
 For most installations where you need to keep track of the combined total for multiple areas, you'd be better served using "venue and area total" mode because it is much easier for the door staff to verify their numbers by looking into the room they are monitoring.
 In this mode a reset from any of these devices will automatically reset all connected areas, not just the single area the device is paired to.
-If you set this mode for non-venue areas (their capacity is displayed in parenthesis), button presses will not affect the displayed total, but will still affect the non-venue area's count.
+You cannot set this mode for non-venue/separate areas (these areas have their capacity displayed in parenthesis on the settings page).

 Q. What is "venue and area total" mode?